 - Keep one hand on your chest and the other on your stomach to feel the effects of the breathing.

 - Focus on the expansion of your stomach but don’t force the muscles.

 - Try to relax into the exercise as much as possible.

-You can try incorporating this technique into your daily routine to help manage the daily stress.
+- You can try incorporating this technique into your daily routine to help manage the daily stress.
 It is also a very helpful technique to practice during mindfulness meditation or any other kind of meditation.
-5 minutes of daily box breathing can be very helpful in preventing stress and promote relaxation.
+5 minutes of daily 4 square breathing can be very helpful in preventing stress and promoting relaxation.

-Box breathing is an easy and effective breathing technique for people looking to re-center their breathing, find relaxation, and improve concentration.
-With this breathing technique, you too can reduce your daily stress and find your calm.
+Box breathing or the square breathing technique is an easy and effective deep breathing technique for people looking to re-center their breathing, find relaxation, and improve concentration.
+With this deep breathing technique, you too can reduce your daily stress and find

 Breathe in, hold, breathe out, and relax…